mattermostmatt/mattermost-deploy/README.md

     Email Attribute: mail
     Group Display Name Attribute: cn
     Group ID Attribute: entryUUID

+Watch those trailing spaces!
+Hit a snag with the DNS name and weird errors!

 Once I had that filled out, I tested connection, synchronized, and then headed over to the Groups configuration panel.
 There, I selected all the available groups in this server(mathematicians, italians, chemists, etc) and linked them.
 Once linked, I configured each one, turning on "@ mentioning" and adding each of my available channels to the group.